Period pain (dysmenorrhoea)

 - the pain goes away if you take period pain medications or use the contraceptive pill

 - your ability to do your normal activities is not impaired.

 If the pain is not like this, it is not normal.

 Painful periods can be due to:

-- pain from endometriosis and/or adenomyosis, especially if the pain is there for more than one to two days before the period starts
+- pain from endometriosis and/or adenomyosis, especially if the pain is present for more than one to two days before the period starts.

 Symptom relief for painful periods

 |Apply heat on the belly or lower back||Helps relax muscles|